 4. Trafficking Ownership

 Ad trafficking is the process of setting ad campaigns for delivery via ad servers.
-The role of an ad trafficker includes building ad campaigns, then setting up tracking links and ad creatives.
+The role of an ad trafficker includes building ad campaigns and then setting up tracking links and ad creatives.
 The most important task is to optimize advertising campaigns for a better clickthrough rate and viewability.
 Since ad ops professionals work with a lot of publishers from different niches, they have a better grasp of which ad layouts perform better for different types of websites.

 5. Better Campaign Management

 A successful ad campaign is a result of proper planning and precise calculation.
-This requires not only ad tech knowledge but also experience of the industry.
+This requires not only ad tech knowledge but also experience in the industry.
 For a niche publisher, campaign management will require learning new skills.
 An outsourced ad ops team can hit the ground running and still achieve optimum campaign management and optimization.

 6. Built-in Incentive to Perform